ashumadhav/WebexServicenow/README.md

 ### **Overview**

 ServiceNow will provide the user interface to gather the necessary information for your solution to accomplish the desired task(s).
-Webex Teams will be the conduit to extract the information from ServiceNow and deliver it to your solution.
+Webex will be the conduit to extract the information from ServiceNow and deliver it to your solution.

-A complete solution will need two Webex Teams Bots.
-This workshop will  show you how to create the first Bot that sends the information from ServiceNow to Webex Teams.
+A complete solution will need two Webex Bots.
+This workshop will  show you how to create the first Bot that sends the information from ServiceNow to Webex.
 The second Bot will take the information from Webex Teams and use it to interact with your solution.
 The second Bot is not part of this workshop.

 ---